aci-ref/facilitation_best_practices/activities/05-assistance.md

 [^7]: Mayer, Richard E., and Roxana Moreno.
 "Nine Ways to Reduce Cognitive Load in Multimedia Learning." *Educational Psychologist* 38.1 (2003): 43-52.
 Print.

 [^1]: Porter, Leo, Mark Guzdial, Charlie Mcdowell, and Beth Simon.
 "Success in Introductory Programming." *Communications of the ACM Commun.* ACM 56.8 (2013): 34.
 Print.
-[^3]: Porter, Leo, Mark Guzdial, Charlie Mcdowell, and Beth Simon.
-"Success in Introductory Programming." *Communications of the ACM Commun.* ACM 56.8 (2013): 34.
-Print.

 [^8]: *Software Carpentry*.
 Place of Publication Not Identified: Book On Demand, 2013.
 Print.